This game is rated PEGI 7

 With many of the puzzles, lots of the information is displayed as text.
 While it contrasts well (either black on white or white on black), it isn't particularly large and can't be adjusted.
 Additionally, much of it is written in a cursive, handwritten style that can make it hard to read.
 The subtitles, while not in this cursive font, are overlaid directly over the gameplay, so they can be difficult to read if they are a similar colour to your current location (ie. white sand).

 The island is bright and high contrast, and its cartoon style allows each item to be easily distinguishable from others.
 Some interactive items are highlighted with small white dots or lights, especially in the opening sections of the game.
 When in a puzzle, the background is static, or you are zoomed in so only the puzzle is visible.

-Our Call of the Sea Accessibility Report details 25 accessibility features:
+Our Call of the Sea Accessibility Report documents 24 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Call of the Sea or are games with a similar theme or topic.
 These are good alternative games to Call of the Sea.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.

 The information on this database is designed to support and complement the in-depth discussion and advice about video game "addiction", violence, spending and online safety in the Taming Gaming book.
 If you have any concerns or questions in these areas, email our editor who is quick to respond or can arrange for a one-to-one conversation.